Data-Efficient Quantum Noise Modeling via Machine Learning: Experimental Results

 where $Z_i$ are Pauli-$Z$ operators and the coefficients $c_i, c_{ij}$ reflect the problem structure.
 In this work, we employ QAOA applied to portfolio optimization problems, which involves fully connected two-qubit gates; further details can be found in \cite{ji2025algorithm,ji2023improving,ji2023optimizing,brandhofer2023benchmarking}.

 For each QAOA circuit, we use the constrained optimization by linear approximation (COBYLA) \cite{powell1994direct} to choose angles $\boldsymbol{\gamma}$ and $\boldsymbol{\beta}$.
-Additionally, we use SWAP networks \cite{ji2025algorithm, weidenfeller2022scaling} on linear topologies to address the connectivity constraints of the QPU, which enables all compiled circuits to share the same fundamental gate structure and qubit connectivity pattern, regardless of the target device.
+Additionally, we use SWAP networks \cite{ji2025algorithm, montanez2025optimizing, weidenfeller2022scaling} on linear topologies to address the connectivity constraints of the QPU, which enables all compiled circuits to share the same fundamental gate structure and qubit connectivity pattern, regardless of the target device.
 This standardization allows us to control for variability in circuit design and compilation strategies.

 We quantify circuit depth and gate counts of benchmark circuits executed on ibmq\_kolkata, ibmq\_mumbai, and ibmq\_ehningen to assess their complexity and noise sensitivity.
 As detailed in Table~\ref{tab:circuit_properties_kolkata}, the training set comprises circuits with 4--6 qubits and depths of $27.0 \pm 3.4$, while the prediction set exhibits 7--9 qubits and depths of $39.0\pm 3.4$.
 The scaling of CNOT gates, from $27.0 \pm 10.7$ in training to $78.0 \pm 18.4$ in prediction, reflects the increased entanglement complexity and noise accumulation in larger circuits.
+While the increase in circuit width (4--6 to 7--9 qubits) is moderate, this nearly $3\times$ increase in entangling gates drives the validation circuits into a significantly lower circuit fidelity regime (see Table \ref{tab:circuit_properties_qpus}), ensuring that the model is rigorously tested on its ability to generalize error dynamics into a more noise-affected operating regime distinct from the high circuit fidelity training regime.